Oregon Shores Appeals Tillamook County Approval of Riprap

 Oregon Shores has appealed a decision by Tillamook County that would allow a major shoreline armoring project to take place through an “exception” to statewide land use law.
 Surfrider Foundation has joined us in the appeal.

 On Friday, Nov.
 5, we filed a “Notice of Intent to Appeal” a decision by the county’s Board of Commissioners to allow development of an 880-foot-long “beachfront protection structure” (a riprap revetment) on an active foredune in the Pine Beach area (north of Camp Magruder and south of Rockaway Beach).
 Attorney Anu Sawkar of the non-profit Crag Law Center, our partner in the Coastal Law Project, is representing us and Surfrider together.
+We recently filed our brief with the Land Use Board of Appeals, which will now begin considering the case.

 The property owners applying to install the riprap structure have not demonstrated that their properties are eligible for shoreline armoring under Goal 18 of Oregon’s land use planning laws, which protects beaches and dunes.
 Only properties developed by Jan.
 1, 1977 are eligible.
 The Tillamook County Board of Commissioners instead approved an “exception” to the state requirement at the behest of the property owners.